 Content moderation is the process of reviewing and monitoring user-generated content on online platforms to ensure that it meets certain standards and guidelines.
 This includes removing inappropriate or offensive content and enforcing community guidelines and terms of service.

-In other words, when content is submitted by a user to a website, that piece of content will go through a screening process (the moderation process) to ensure that the content upholds the website’s regulations, is not illegal, inappropriate, or harassing, etc.
+In other words, when a user submits content to a website, that content will undergo a screening process (known as the moderation process) to ensure that the content upholds the website’s regulations and is not illegal, inappropriate, harassing, etc.

 Content moderation as a practice is common across online platforms that heavily rely on user-generated content, such as social media platforms, online marketplaces, sharing economy, dating sites, communities, and forums, etc.

 There are many different methods by which companies can decide how content should be moderated.
 These are often referred to as;

 - Reactive moderation

 These methods require automation and a human touch to secure the best result.

 Let’s look at how the methods are put into practical work by looking at human and automated content moderation.
 If you’re curious to learn more about the other types of content moderation, check out this article about the 5 moderation methods.